 3. Block off time in your diary to prepare.

-4. Follow the advice of the CEOs of the tech giants:
+4. Follow the advice of the CEOs of some of the tech giants:

 - have virtual stand up meetings

 - have ‘walk and talk’ meetings

 - limit the number of attendees to 10, unless it is a ‘Town Hall’ type meeting or conference, for example, to launch a new product

 5. Circulate a short agenda in advance and ask for any comments to be emailed back.